GSA/digitalgov.gov/content/communities/customer-experience-community.md

 ---

-The government Customer Experience Community of Practice (CX-COP) is an interagency group of customer experience practitioners, with over 800 members across more than 140 federal, state and local U.S. government offices and agencies.
+The government Customer Experience (CX) Community of Practice (COP) is an interagency group of customer experience practitioners, with over 800 members across more than 140 U.S. government offices and agencies.

 ## Join